IGNF/StrataNet2-Vegetation-Coverage-Maps/README.md

-# PointNet-based model for the prediction of vegetation coverage using 3D LiDAR point clouds
+# PointNet2-based model for the prediction of vegetation coverage using 3D LiDAR point clouds

 PyTorch implementation of a weakly supervised algorithm for the prediction of vegetation coverage of different stratum.
-The algorithm is based on (PointNet++)[https://arxiv.org/abs/1706.02413] for 3D data classification and segmentation.
+The algorithm is based on [PointNet2](https://arxiv.org/abs/1706.02413) for 3D data classification and segmentation.

 The model takes raw, unordered set of LiDAR points and computes for each point the pointwise probability of membership to one of four following class:
 - bare soil